aallali/DeepEye/README.md

 - ✅ search with text keyword
 - ✅ search with regex expression
 - ✅ add option to choose output : full line of match OR match with N chars range around it (`flag:--range`)
-- ⏳ add option to limit number of lines to output.
+- ✅ add option to limit number of lines to output. ([#8](https://github.com/aallali/DeepEye/issues/8))
 - ⏳ make the auto update functionality
 - ✅ write installer script (need improvements)
 - ⏳ add queries history option (pick already used queries)
+- ✅ add --clean option to clean the output (matched value only) in case want to write them to file directly from terminal `./deepeye ... > output.txt` ([#PR-6](https://github.com/aallali/DeepEye/pull/6))

 ✅ = Ready to use
 ⏳ = In progress

 ## ToFix:
 - :rotating_light: write unit tests!
+(20%)
-- ⏳ make real fix to use case of `SpotAndMargin(...)` in Regex option to prevent it from running over unmatched regex but same keyword.
+- ⏳ make real fix to use case of `SpotAndMargin(...)` in Regex option to prevent it from running over unmatched regex but same keyword. ([issue:5](https://github.com/aallali/DeepEye/issues/5))

+- ✅ fix returning all lines when using option --range=-1 ([issue:8](https://github.com/aallali/DeepEye/issues/8))

 🚨 = Urgent
 ## Flags: